 Importance of a partnership deed

-- It establishes the terms of the partnership, including profit-sharing arrangements, capital contributions, and decision-making processes.
+- It defines the terms of the partnership, helping partners understand their roles, contributions, and obligations.

 - The partnership deed helps in protecting the interests of all partners and ensures the smooth functioning of the partnership business.